Cl0udB3rry87/FedoraSetup-Old-Version-No-Further-Updates-/README.md

+Note: This repository is no longer being updated.
+I have created a new repo named FedoraSetupInteractive.
+The project is being re-written from scratch in the near future.

 How to use this script:

 - For application installs you will need to add the names of those applications to the corresponding txt file.
 The files are all listed below: